elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ```

 It looks like we just need to provide a function that takes in a data point,
-and some parameters, and gives the predicted value.
+and some parameters, and returns the predicted value.
 In our case, we want the
 cumulative remaining frequency, $f(d)$ to be proportional to $d^{-\gamma}$.
 That means we need $f(d) = \alpha d^{-gamma}$: